MelissaFlores2002/teamBuilder/README.md

 Goal: Get the tab bar controller to come up at the bottom of the screen and properly function with shifting back and forth.
 Making the collection views only appear when a project has been created.

-What got finished ~
+What got finished ~ I got the tab bar to appear when you run the app, and open on the correct view, with proper shifting of the views.
+I finished the Project Model, as well as got a create function to work.

 Day 4 -

-Goal:
+Goal: Finish all backend for the create and show project

-What got finished ~
+What got finished ~ All the data stores in firebase and I have written a show function that I can call whereever I show the information.

 Day 5 -

-Goal:
+Goal: Connect my backend show function to my frontend, and let it be seen by the world.

 What got finished ~